Glchriste/VisualAnalyticsFinalProject/README.md

 If you make any big changes, please make a new branch! :)

 ## Requirements
+Install these libaries on your computer!
+You need them to run this web app.

 1. [Node.js](http://nodejs.org/dist/v0.10.20/node-v0.10.20.tar.gz)
 2. [CoffeeScript](http://http://coffeescript.org/)
 3. [PhantomJS](http://phantomjs.org/download.html)